Introduction to Amazon Prime Video Format

 convert amazon prime video to mp4 with StreamFab Amazon Downloader

-Not only can you obtain Amazon videos in MP4 format, but also preserve the original lossless 1080p resolution and Dolby 5.1 surround sound, that made a noticeable difference — especially when watching movies on a big screen or transferring them to my TV.
+Not only can you obtain Amazon videos in MP4 format, but also preserve the original lossless 1080p resolution and Dolby 5.1 surround sound, which made a noticeable difference—especially when watching movies on a big screen or transferring them to my TV.

-In my own test, StreamFab took about 7 minutes to download a 50-minute episode in full HD (1080p) MP4 with English audio tracks (other language available for options).
+In my own test, StreamFab took about 7 minutes to download a 50-minute episode in full HD (1080p) MP4 with English audio tracks (other languages available as options).
 The output files are MP4, which are successfully played smoothly on VLC, Plex, and even my smart TV via USB.

 Step1